federico-bettin/home-automation-system/README.md

 custom, transparent, and extensible solution.

-All hardware integration, firmware, software, and network architecture were designed and implemented by a single person.
+All hardware integration, firmware, software, and network architecture were designed and implemented on my own time and passion over a period of 2 years

 ---